lorenzotomada/NS_continuation/tutorial.md

   }

+  // Returns true if the current time is marked for mesh refinement

   bool Time::time_to_refine() const
   {
     unsigned int delta = static_cast<unsigned int>(refinement_interval / delta_t);
     return (timestep >= delta && timestep % delta == 0);
   }

+  // Function to update the current time and the timestep

   void Time::increment()
   {